nfdi4plants/nfdi4plants.knowledgebase/CONTRIBUTING.md

 ### How to store

+Try to use `.svg` files for icons, graphics and logos.
+Use any other file format for screenshots or tutorial images.

 Images should be stored in the `src/assets/images` directory.
 If your image has a obvious context, you SHOULD create a subdirectory for it.

 ```txt title="Example"